 - Wheat Allergy – A wheat allergy occurs when the body’s immune system reacts to one or more of the (usually) proteins found in wheat.

 When a person has a wheat allergy, white blood B-cells send out certain antibodies to attack the wheat, and local tissues in the body then send out natural chemical messages that alert the rest of the body of a problem.

 This results in wheat allergy symptoms, which can be nausea, abdominal pain, itching, swelling of the lips and tongue, trouble breathing or anaphylaxis.
 Wheat allergy is most common in children who usually grow out of it, but it is essential to avoid wheat from your diet when suffering from wheat allergy, and usually barley and rye too, as they contain similar proteins.
-Quest Diagnostic also suggest that some people need to avoid gluten as well as protein components in rye and barley can cross-react with gluten.

 - Dermatitis Herpetiformis (DH) – DH is described by the NHS as an autoimmune skin condition linked to coeliac disease which is more common in men than women and rare in children, and affects approximately 1 in 10,000 people, a number fewer than those with coeliac disease.
 It is said by Patient Platform to be caused by a gluten intolerance, as most people with DH have some degree of coeliac disease which may not yet be diagnosed or symptoms may not be noticeable.
 Typical DH symptoms are red, raised patches, usually with blisters that burst with scratching, severe itching and often stinging.

 So, what about gluten free diets for those who don’t have an intolerance or disease?